waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Maintenance Negligence:** My `find_path` tool repeatedly failed in the isolated Cerulean backyard, but I did not attempt to debug or refine it.
 Instead, I fell back on unreliable manual pathing. **Correction:** A failing tool must be addressed immediately.
 I will prioritize adding diagnostic logging to `find_path` to understand why it fails in disconnected map segments.
 This is a higher priority than immediate exploration.
 - **Inconsistent Agent Trust:** I have demonstrated a pattern of asking my `puzzle_solver_agent` for advice but then failing to test its hypotheses thoroughly, instead reverting to my own flawed strategies. **Correction:** When I commit to an agent's hypothesis, I must see it through completely.
 If it fails, I must immediately refine the agent with the new information, rather than looping on my own failed ideas.
   - Ground -> Water/Ice (Effective)

+# VIII.
+Self-Assessment (Turn 163131)
+- **Key Failure:** I violated the immediate action mandate by deferring the fix for the failing `find_path` tool for dozens of turns while stuck in the Cerulean backyard.
+This was caused by confirmation bias, as I incorrectly assumed the tool was wrong rather than questioning if my navigation goal was reachable.
+- **Lesson Learned:** A failing tool must be fixed immediately.
+If a pathfinding tool reports no path, the first assumption must be that the destination is genuinely unreachable, and this assumption must be tested before attempting to debug the tool.
+- **New Tool Idea:** A 'full sequence party switcher' tool could improve efficiency, but the current one-step `get_next_switch_press` is safer due to the cursor anomaly.